denko-rb/denko-piboard/README.md

 Select "Interfacing Options" from the menu and enable as needed.
 More info in the [Features](#features) section.

 #### pigpiod
-The `pigpio` C library includes `pigpiod`, which runs in the background as root, providing GPIO access.
+The `pigpio` package includes `pigpiod`, which runs in the background as root, providing GPIO access.
 Ruby scripts won't work if it isn't running.
 You should only need to start it once per boot.
-You can make it start automatically, or start it manually with:
+You can automate it, or start manually with:
 ```shell
 sudo pigpiod -s 10
 ```

-**Note:** `-s 10` sets `pigpiod` to tick every 10 microseconds.
+**Note:** `-s 10` sets `pigpiod` to tick every 10 microseconds, lowering CPU use.
 Valid values are: 1, 2, 4, 5, 8, 10 (5 default).

 ## Features